logo

 04

-Head over to Swan Lake next to the Opera and Ballet Theater, rent yourself a pair of skates, and enjoy the romantic setting in the heart of the city.
-Enjoy all the food stalls, games, and mulled wine nearby when you get tired!
+Head over to Swan Lake next to Yerevan’s Opera and Ballet Theater, rent a pair of skates, and enjoy the romantic atmosphere right in the heart of the city.
+In Gyumri, winter also brings outdoor ice skating and, when conditions allow, opportunities for wild ice skating on naturally frozen surfaces, adding a raw and authentic winter experience.

 05